Video Floppy: Other applications

 The video floppy was used in multiple applications during the 1980s and 1990s.
 Many medical endoscopy and dentistry video systems, as well as industrial video borescopes & fiberscopes, used VF disks for storing video images for later playback and study.
 Standalone VF recorders & players were also used by television stations and video production studios as a still-store system for stills & graphics for use in a television production, or for on-air slides used for station identification or during technical difficulties (such as a "Please Stand By" still).

-The video floppy was available as a data variant, which was sold as the Sony PD-1 for use in its own PJ-100 "Produce 100" word processor.
+The video floppy was available as a data variant, which was sold as the Sony 2inch Data Disk PD-1 for use in its own PJ-100 "PRODUCE 100" word processor.The PRODUCE series began with the 100 and later included several other models, such as the 200, 300, 1000, 575, and 2000.
 A similarly sized disk was also used by the Zenith MinisPort laptop computer from 1989, digitally formatted for data storage.
 The MinisPort could store up to 793 KB of information on 2-inch LT format disks called LT-1.
 Video floppy and LT-1 are neither physically nor digitally compatible, so media can not be interchanged between drives using video floppy or LT standards.

 An enhanced version of the VF format called Hi-VF was introduced in the late 1980s, providing higher resolution per video still than its predecessor.
 It used higher-bandwidth video recording, much like S-VHS as compared to VHS, or Hi8 compared to Video 8.